A paper shredder is the best tool for safely disposing of personal documents you don't want anyone else to see — especially not scammers.

 The AmazonBasics 15-sheet paper shredder features a cross-cut blade design that allows it to destroy papers, credit cards, or CDs in two opposite directions, turning them into small confetti pieces.
 It meets P4 security level standards, which is ideal to shred documents that contain personal information like monthly bills or banking statements.

-For the price (around $130), this shredder has a great sheet capacity — a maximum of 15 pages in one pass — and a continuous run time of 20 minutes.
+For about $100, this shredder features a great sheet capacity — a maximum of 15 pages in one pass — and a continuous run time of 20 minutes.
 It comes with a 6-gallon pull-out waste bin, which for a paper shredder of its size is more than sufficient.
 Additionally, this model features an auto-reverse mode that allows it to reduce paper jams by returning the paper back to you when it detects an overload or possible jam.

 Do note that some reviewers complain that the shredder is loud, and that it works more slowly when confronted with thicker stacks of paper.
 This could become an inconvenience if you want to work at a fast pace.